Joan Carlile

 Joan Carlile or Carlell or Carliell (c.
 1606–1679), was an English portrait painter.
-She was one of the first British women known to practise painting professionally.
+She was one of the first English women known to practise painting professionally.
 Before Carlile, known professional female painters working in Britain were born elsewhere in Europe, principally the Low Countries.

 Biography

 Joan Carlile was born as Joan Palmer, the daughter of William Palmer, an official in the Royal Parks and his wife, Mary.

 Carlile copied the works of Italian masters and reproduced them in miniature.
 She was also an accomplished painter in her own right.

 In July 1626 she married Lodowick Carlell or Carlile, Gentleman of the Bows to Charles I and a poet and dramatist, who, as keeper/deputy ranger at Richmond Park during the Commonwealth period, had accommodation at Petersham Lodge, where they lived from 1637 to 1663.
 The couple moved to Covent Garden in 1654 but returned to Petersham two years later after the restoration of the monarchy, when Lodowick was given the post of "Keeper of the house or Lodge and the Walk at Petersham".
 They returned to London in 1665.

 Lodowick died in 1675 and was buried in the churchyard of Petersham Parish Church (which was then in Surrey and is now in the London Borough of Richmond upon Thames).
 Joan, who was then living in the parish of St Martin-in-the-Fields, died in 1679, and was buried beside her husband on 27 February.

 They had three children, Penelope (who married John Fisher, a lawyer of the Middle Temple in 1657), James (who was married to Ellen; they had two sons, James and Lodowick) and Edmund.